-- instability arises at some point — the many poor versue the few rich. this becomes increasingly critical until wealth is redistributed either by legislation or by revolution.
+- Instability arises at some point — the many poor versus the few rich. this becomes increasingly critical until wealth is redistributed either by legislation or by revolution.

 - Co-operation is a form of competition; we co-operate in our group — family, nation, etc — to compete better with other groups.